Irish paper money

 Yeats Twenty Pound note Abbey Theatre logo Elinor Monsell, Queen Medb hunting

-The Symbol in the centre of the Yeats Twenty Pound note, Queen Medb, legendary queen of Connaught, hunting in the hills of Ireland with her Irish wolfhound.
+The Symbol in the centre of the new Irish Twenty Pound note, Queen Medb, legendary queen of Connaught, hunting in the hills of Ireland with her Irish wolfhound.
 From a wood carving by Elinor Monsel, executed as a symbol for the Abbey Theatre, Dublin

 A dye proof of the face of the Yeats 20 Pound note, partially printed without the underprint present [6.
 DNW, 2018 Lot 312]

-On the reverse is a map of the Blasket Islands [7.] off the coast of Dingle, Co.
+On the reverse of the Irish 20 Pounds is a map of the Blasket Islands [7.] off the coast of Dingle, Co.
 Kerry, Ireland.
 The map is labelled in the Irish language.

 In the background is an excerpt from an early edition of 'An tOileánach' (The Islandman), by Tomás Ó Criomhthain [8.], published in 1929, about life on the Great Blasket Island, the largest island of the group. Ó Criomhthain lived all his life on the island.